-As it marks its fifth anniversary, the Maxwell School’s Lerner Center for Public Health Promotion is taking stock of its growth and accomplishments—an impressive list that includes collaboration and needs assessment in the local community, specific outreach and information projects related to healthy practices and nutrition, an endowed professorship focused on public health and a staff of professionals and graduate-student fellows operating and promoting the center’s programs.
+As it marks its fifth anniversary, the Lerner Center for Public Health Promotion, based in the Maxwell School, is taking stock of its growth and accomplishments—an impressive list that includes collaboration and needs assessment in the local community, specific outreach and information projects related to healthy practices and nutrition, an endowed professorship focused on public health and a staff of professionals and graduate-student fellows operating and promoting the center’s programs.

 The anniversary also brings an opportunity to set new goals for the future, according to Tom Dennison, faculty director of the Lerner Center.
 “It’s part of completing a new strategic plan, to fine tune and build upon the success of these first five years,” says Dennison, who also serves as advisor for the Maxwell School’s certificate program in health services management and policy.